-Seminary and graduate students may receive credit for participation in Holy Land study tours sponsored by the seminary to Rome, Greece, Turkey, or Israel.
-Tours will usually be conducted each year and may be taken for credit by registering in the Records Office for any of the following courses:
+Seminary and graduate students may receive credit for participation in the Seminary's 10-16 day Holy Land study tours, covering the journeys of Paul in Turkey, Greece and Rome or covering Israel and Jordan.
+Seminary credit will also be granted for participation in the University's Reformation Tour to Europe that visits locations of Reformation significance throughout the Continent.
+Tours will usually be conducted each year and may be taken for credit by registering in the Records Office for any of the following courses.

-NT 697, OT 697, or Min 697 Holy Land Studies or Bi 599 Near East Studies, 3 hours
+SNT 697, SOT 697, or Min 697 Holy Land Studies or SBi 599 Near East Studies, 3 hours

-NT 685, OT 685, or Min 685 Biblical Geography and Archaeology, 3 hours
+SNT 685, SOT 685, or Min 685 Biblical Geography and Archaeology, 3 hours